Bush's Brain

 Moore and Slater have followed up that book, after the 2004 Presidential election, with Rove Exposed: How Bush's Brain Fooled America (2005) ISBN 0-471-78708-6.

 Film

 Filmed and narrated in the style of a detective story, the film investigates events that occurred during election.

 In one of the film's early scenes, the film contends that Karl Rove, with Republican Bill Clements as his client in a Texas gubernatorial race, contacted the FBI after finding a hidden microphone-transmitter in his office.
 Following the announcement of the bugging of Rove's office, Bill Clements won the election over the Democratic incumbent, Mark White.

 The film was narrated by Jacques Vroom, Jr. and full details, cast and crew can be found on IMDb.

 Reception

 On Metacritic, the film has a score of 48, indicating "Mixed or average reviews."
-Lou Lumenick of the New York Post gave the film three stars and called it "one of the better political documentaries flooding into theaters after 'Fahrenheit 9/11' and before the election."
 Peter Travers of Rolling Stone gave the film three stars out of four.